Outer-Wilds-New-Horizons/nh-addon-template/README.md

 - A GitHub account (required for forking the repo and for releasing your mod to the public)

 ## How to use this template
-1. Follow the instructions in [Outer Wilds New Horizons](https://github.com/xen-42/outer-wilds-new-horizons) on how to create planet config files.
-You can test them by putting them in the `planets` folder wherever New Horizons is installed.
-2. Generate your repository from this template (click on Use This Template above).
+1. Generate your repository from this template (click on Use This Template above).
-3. Clone your repository to your machine, ideally right into OWML's `Mods` folder.
+2. Clone your repository to your machine into a new folder in OWML's `Mods` folder.
+Name this folder [your name].[your unique mod ID].
+More on this later.
 You can use GitHub desktop for this, then click the green "Code" dropdown and select open with GitHub Desktop.
-4. Add your config files into the `planets` folder.
+3. Follow the instructions in [Outer Wilds New Horizons](https://github.com/xen-42/outer-wilds-new-horizons) on how to create planet config files.
+Place your config files into the `planets` folder in [your name].[your unique mod ID].
 You can delete the `example_config` file in there while you're at it.
 When you're done you can commit the changes to your repo.
 5. Edit `NewHorizonsTemplate/manifest.json`.
 It will look like this:

 ```